 I remember when Kassy first asked me to become Editor in Chief of Lone Conservative.
-We were sitting in our Student Union after a College Republicans meeting and I said yes right away.
+We were sitting in our student union talking and I said yes right away.
 I had never heard of Lone Conservative, but my love for editing and Free Speech spoke for me in that moment.
 That conversation happened about two and a half years ago and I couldn’t be happier to be a part of Lone Conservative still today.

 When I first joined, I think there were five or six members, several of whom are still with Lone Conservative today.
 We were a tiny, minuscule fish in a large pond and I never could have imagined what Lone Conservative would become from that moment.